massalabs/massa-docs/web3-dev/smart-contracts/getting-started.rst

 Option 1: Deploy your smart contract from the toolkit
 -----------------------------------------------------

-To send the transaction on the network, you need to provide your wallet's private key.
+To send the transaction on the network, you need to provide your wallet's secret key.
 This is done using environment variable in `.env` file.

 .. code-block::

     cp .env.example .env

 This command will create a `.env` file.
-Now fill it with your wallet private key.
+Now fill it with your wallet secret key.

 Then run the following command: